ray1919/cookidump/README.md

 ### Description ###

-This program allows you to dump all recipes on [Cookidoo](https://cookidoo.co.uk) websites (available for different countries) for offline and posticipate reading.
+This program allows you to dump all recipes on [Cookidoo.com.cn](https://cookidoo.com.cn) websites for offline and posticipate reading.
 Those recipes are valid in particular for [Thermomix/Bimby](https://en.wikipedia.org/wiki/Thermomix) devices.
 In order to dump the recipes, a valid subscription is needed.

-The initial concept of this program was based on [jakubszalaty/cookidoo-parser](https://github.com/jakubszalaty/cookidoo-parser).
+The initial concept of this program was based on [auino/cookidump](https://github.com/auino/cookidump).

 ### Installation ###